THOMASELOVE/431-classes-2026/class03/README.md

 ## There is a Minute Paper due tomorrow (Wednesday 2026-09-02) at noon.

-The link is **POST LINK HERE**.
+The link is <https://tinyurl.com/431-2026-minute-03>.
 For more on the Minute Papers, [visit their page here](https://github.com/THOMASELOVE/431-minute-2026).

 -------------